Calculations is one of the major challenge before Life Science Students.

-As a Science graduate, we all know the importance of basic calculation in our Academic life.
+As a Science graduate, we all know the importance of basic calculations in our Academic life.
 If we do not have good command over the basic calculation, it is difficult to excel in our laboratory work.
 The laboratory allows us to explore and test the theoretical concept that we had learned in theory classes.
 The basic requirement of any Science laboratory is to prepare various solutions of different concentration and hence we must know what is the solution & what is the concentration?

 Solution is defined as the homogenous mixture of two or more component namely solute and solvent.
 Whereas, the quantity of solute present in the definite solution relative to the solvent is known as concentration of solution or strength of solution.
 In this article we will learn all the basic concepts and calculation that we need in our laboratory work.